• Skip to primary navigation

 • Honey: Adds a subtle sweetness to the marinade.
 The natural sugars also help tenderize the chicken.

-• Salt & Ground Pepper: Enhances the flavor of the whole dish.
+• Salt & black pepper: Enhances the flavor of the whole dish.

 • Zucchini: Should be firm and vibrant green.
 I try to find larger zucchinis for grilling/broiling because their thicker skins hold up to the high heat.